lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    The goal of this tutorial is to use LAMMPS and create a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
-   An all atoms description is used, with charged atoms connected by bonds constraints.
+   An all-atom description is used, therefore all species considered here are made of charged atoms connected by bonds constraints.

    Once the system is created, a constant stretching force will be applied to both ends of the polymer, and its length will be measured with time.

+   This tutorial was inspired by a very nice |Liese2017| by Liese and coworkers, in which they compare MD simulations with force spectroscopy experiments.

+.. |Liese2017| raw:: html

+   <a href="https://doi.org/10.1021/acsnano.6b07071" target="_blank">publication</a>

+.. include:: ../../contact/recommand-lj.rst

 .. include:: ../../contact/needhelp.rst